duanegoodner/btrfs-restic/README.md

 Takes snapshots of BTRFS sub-volumes, then sends in a filesystem agnostic form to a remote restic repository.

 ## Requirements
+- Local system:
-- Local System: Linux machine with one or more BTRFS subvolumes
+  - Linux machine with one or more BTRFS subvolumes.
+Packages:
   - Packages: btrfs-progs, restic, openssh
-- Remote Server: has a user account accessible by ssh
+- Remote Server
+  - Packages: openssh-server

+## Motivation

+With BTRFS filesystems, we have the ability to take atomic snapshots of subvolumes.
+While it is possible to use `btrfs send` and `btrfs receive` to transfer snapshots between hosts, this requires both the sending and receiving host to use BTRFS.
+Getting a automated passwodless "BTRFS snapshot + BTRFS send/receive" schemes to work can also be challenging if we are unable log in as `root` on the receiving server.

+The Restic backup program is filesystem agnostic on the receiving server, automatically encrypts data prior to transfer, and implements very fast data deduplication for incremental backups.
+However, unlike BTRFS, Restic's "snapshots" are not atomic.

+With a backup scheme that takes BTRFS snapshots on one system, and then sends data to a remote server via Restic, we can enjoy key advantages and avoid downsides of both BTRFS and Restic.

 ## Example